plebbit/plebbit-js/README.md

   ipnsName: string
 }
 Signature {
-  signature: string, // for version 'plebbit1', the algo is: require('crypto').sign('sha256', JSON.stringify({subplebbitIpnsName, author, title, content, timestamp}), privateKeyPemString)
+  signature: string, // data in base64
   version: string // we need multiple versions to allow signing with metamask or to change the signature fields or algorithm }
 Subplebbit (IPNS record): {